seanbutler/3DWebTechCourse/_worksheets/03-AddingRealism.markdown

 ## Step 9 - Nighttime

-Tweak the fog AND light parameters to make it seem like a night time scene from a movie.
+Tweak the fog AND light parameters to make it seem like a night time scene from a film.
 We should still be able to see everything clearly though.

-## Exercises
+## Step 10 - Try Some Variations

-Again, Clone Your project and make some new scenes.
+Again, Duplicate Your project and make some new scenes.
 Tweak the lighting and fog parameters to create the following scenes, you may need to change the colours of the objects too to make a nice scene.

-- Underwater
 - Arctic Blizzard
 - Polluted Sci-Fi
 - Weird Alien World
+- Underwater
+- Or Whatever else you can think of